GULibrarySandbox/ten-repo/content/06-version.md

 ### Internal Resources

-* Workshops on how to use git are available through [Hacky Hour as Software Carpentry Griffith](https://hackyhourgriffith.wordpress.com/events/soft-carp/).
+* Workshops on how to use git are available through [Software Carpentry workshops at Griffith](https://www.griffith.edu.au/eresearch-services/hacky-hour).

 ### External Resources